-Besides celebrating the festival of lights with zest and fervour, take out time to look your best.
+Deepawali or Diwali is the biggest of all Indian festivals Hindu festivals.
+One of the essential aspects of The Festival of Lights is getting dressed according to the traditions.
+Vibrant colours, light and illumination mark the festivities during Diwali.
+Besides celebrating the festival of lights with zest and enthusiasm, take out time to look your best.
 Here’s how to wear clothes that reflect the joy and excitement of this festival.

 You can wear sarees, with rich borders.
 Or, why not try a plain crepe or chiffon saree with a brocade blouse.
 Or, wear blouses adorned with mirror work, sequins, or crystal.
 If you want to wear gold trimming, try dull gold.
 You can go for beads, stones and crystal trimmings on clothes.
 Or, perhaps, a churidar-kurta ensemble with a heavy sequinned "dupatta".
-For the night, wear warm and richer colours, like shades of red, magenta, orange, maroon, or dark pink.
-Purple can look really rich.
+For the night, wear warm and more luxurious colours, like shades of red, magenta, orange, maroon, or dark pink.
+Purple can look rich.
 During the day, you can go for lighter colours like yellow, light pink, lime green, pista green, mauve, light blue and so on.
-Look complete with jewellery Jewellery actually puts the finishing touches to our attire.
+Look complete with jewellery Jewellery puts the finishing touches to our attire.

 Add a drop of water to the foundation before applying, to give a lighter coverage.
 Using a moist sponge, spread it evenly.
-You can use a gold tinted foundation for special occasions.
+You can use a gold-tinted foundation for special occasions.
 Then apply loose powder and using cotton wool dust off the excess.
 You may apply blusher now.
 Apply it on the cheekbones, going slightly upwards and outwards.
 Then, apply highlighter on the cheekbones.
 Highlighters should not be white.
 Choose from ivory colour, very light beige or pale pink.

-A pearly shimmer, or a glossy look on the lips is very much in.
+A pearly shimmer or a glossy look on the lips is very much in.
 Use a bright lip colour with frost (silvery shine) or shimmer (glossy).
 Red and shades of red have made a comeback.
 Try shades of red for the night.
 Shades of red, like cherry, rose, plum and red itself are in.
-Metallic colours are also popular for lipsticks and bright, but warm, colours like coral, burgundy (dark wine), dark mauve, bronze, along with shimmer.
+Metallic colours are also famous for lipsticks and bright, but warm, colours like coral, burgundy (dark wine), dark mauve, bronze, along with shimmer.

 A dull oxidised gold may be better than bright yellow gold.
 Western designs, like geometric ones, or small pendants and delicate necklaces, can be worn.
 New materials are being used nowadays–like brass, bronze, copper, mother-of-pearl and crystal.
 White jewellery is the present fashion trend, whether it is white gold, platinum or dull silver.
 Stones, in almost every colour, can be worn.
 Pendants and earrings, studded with white and coloured stones are popular.
-Among stones, the Rajasthani "kundan" style can be used or delicate "minakari" in the traditional colours.
+Among rocks, the Rajasthani "Kundan" style can be used or delicate "minakari" in the traditional colours.
 Traditional Rajasthani jewellery has a vibrant look and is also apt for festive occasions.